Joe Saylor: Early life and education

-Saylor was born in Indiana, Pennsylvania, to musical parents.
-His mother Paula and father Nevin are music teachers for Purchase Line and Indiana Area School Districts respectively.
-He also has a brother, Ben, who teaches music at the Indiana Area School District's elementary schools.
+Saylor was born in Indiana, Pennsylvania, to Paula and Nevin Saylor, who are music teachers in Pennsylvania public schools.
+His brother, Ben, teaches music at the Indiana Area School District's elementary schools.

-Joe Saylor began playing drums at age three.
-He was in a jazz trio called Paj 3 with bassist Phil Kuehn (a fellow Indiana native) and pianist Angelo Versace throughout high school.

-Saylor graduated from Indiana Area Senior High School in 2004, and later attended the Manhattan School of Music and the Juilliard School.
+Saylor graduated from Indiana Area Senior High School in 2004, and attended Indiana University of Pennsylvania, the Manhattan School of Music and the Juilliard School.

 Career

 Saylor plays percussion in The Late Show Band, the house band for The Late Show with Stephen Colbert.
 He also performs at various jazz clubs, festivals, and venues worldwide.
-He has conducted jazz workshops at various educational institutions including Stanford University.
-He has performed at such places as the Howard Theater, the White House, Lincoln Center, Rockwood Music Hall, Webster Hall, and the Great GoogaMooga.
+He has conducted jazz workshops at various educational institutions, such as Stanford University.
+He has performed at venues including the Howard Theater, the White House, Lincoln Center, Rockwood Music Hall, Webster Hall, and the Great GoogaMooga.

-He has performed or recorded with Roy Hargrove, Wynton Marsalis, Dwayne Dolphin, Steve Wilson, Joe Lovano, Jon Faddis, Slide Hampton, and Ellis Marsalis.
+He has performed or recorded with Jon Batiste, Roy Hargrove, Wynton Marsalis, Dwayne Dolphin, Steve Wilson, Joe Lovano, Jon Faddis, Slide Hampton, Ellis Marsalis, and Emmet Cohen on his "Live at Emmet's Place" series.

 He appeared on the cover and feature article of the April 2016 issue of Modern Drummer, was featured in the March 2014 issue of Drum Magazine, and appeared on the HBO series Treme in 2010.

 Endorsements

-Saylor endorses Tama Drums, Avedis Zildjian Company, Vic Firth and Remo.
+Saylor endorses Tama Drums, Avedis Zildjian Company, Vic Firth, and Remo.